LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 If you have been injured in a hit-and-run, it is important to seek legal help as soon as possible.
-Cantor Grana Buckner Bucci has successfully represented many victims of these types of accidents and will work diligently to get you the maximum compensation available to you.
+Cantor Grana Buckner Bucci has successfully represented many victims of these accidents and will work diligently to get you the maximum compensation available.

 Common Mistakes Made After a Hit-and-Run

 Victims of hit-and-run car accidents may not know what to do immediately after the crash.
 While getting checked out for any potential injuries related to the accident, there are some common mistakes victims make that can affect their ability to receive compensation later on:

 Waiting Too Long Before Reporting an Accident or While Injured

 The sooner someone contacts law enforcement and other authorities, the more likely they will be able to track down who was responsible based on evidence at a scene like skid marks, paint chips from another vehicle, etc…